MudKeyboard 1.2.0

 dotnet run --project demo/MudKeyboard.Demo.Wasm # Interactive WebAssembly

-The Server demo showcases every variant, two-way binding, the OnEnter callback, a custom layout, a KeyboardPalette override and the global docked keyboard.
+The Server demo showcases every variant, two-way binding, the OnEnter callback, a custom layout, a KeyboardPalette override and the global docked keyboard — plus a static-SSR login page at /components/ssr-login-demo that proves the docked keyboard works with no per-page render mode.
 A hosted version is available on the documentation site.

 Contributing and building